Beachfront Bargain or Hidden Expenses: How Much Does a Beach House Cost? (Updated for 2025)

 Single-family homes will always be costlier than townhomes and condominiums, but the closer you are to the shore, the higher the price tag for all properties.
 Likewise, condominiums and townhomes will likely have homeowners association (HOA) fees for maintenance and amenities.

-Honolulu, Hawaii, has the highest HOA fees at $520 per month, accounting for 21.6% of total housing costs.
+Honolulu, Hawaii, has the highest HOA fees at $520 per month, likely due to the generally higher cost of living in the state.
 Meanwhile, residents of Deltona, Daytona Beach and Ormond Beach, Florida, pay roughly $330 monthly.
 San Diego and Los Angeles also have similar median monthly HOAs.

 Square Footage